microsoft/PartnerResources/_docs/Skilling/Security Academy/index.md

 ___

-## June 18th, 2024 Update📰
+## August 2nd, 2024 Update📰

-The Microsoft Security Academy will undergo an overhaul throughout June and July.
-More content is under development.
-With all of the recent Microsoft Security announcements, we will update this Academy weekly starting July 1st, 2024.
+ > With all of the recent announcements, the Microsoft Security Academy will undergo an overhaul throughout July and August, 2024.

 A new era of security is here.
-Read [Charlie Bell's Security above all else—expanding Microsoft’s Secure Future Initiative announcement](https://www.microsoft.com/en-us/security/blog/2024/05/03/security-above-all-else-expanding-microsofts-secure-future-initiative/) and Microsoft's analysis of the global security landscape through [10 essential insights from the Microsoft Digital Defense Report 2023](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/10-essential-insights-from-the-microsoft-digital-defense-report/ba-p/4022783).🔎
+Read [Charlie Bell's Security above all else announcement](https://www.microsoft.com/en-us/security/blog/2024/05/03/security-above-all-else-expanding-microsofts-secure-future-initiative/).

-**Recent Update** (June 18th): **[Copilot for Security Technical Journey & Resources](/PartnerResources/skilling/microsoft-security-academy/microsoft-copilot-for-security)** |
+**Recent Update** (August 2nd): **[Copilot for Security Technical Journey & Resources](/PartnerResources/skilling/microsoft-security-academy/microsoft-copilot-for-security)** |

 ___